yowainwright/common-utilities/packages/compose/README.md

 # @common-utilities/compose 🧰 🚂

-A common function composed of function arguments which returns their value to the next function until returning a final value.
+**Compose** is a common function composed of function arguments which returns their value to the next function until returning a final value.

 ## Install